Frequently Asked Questions

 Bringing Hope Home directly pays household bills for Families who are struggling financially because of their cancer diagnosis.
 We pay things like rent and mortgage, electric, gas, oil, water, home phone, cell phone, car payment, and car insurance bills.
 No money is paid to the Family directly.
 Rather, money is sent directly to utility vendors on the Family’s behalf.

 We assist Families in the Greater Philadelphia Area.
 Specifically, Families must live within one of the following counties to qualify for assistance: (PA) Berks county, Bucks county, Chester county, Delaware county, Montgomery county, Philadelphia county, (NJ) Atlantic county, Burlington county, Camden county, Cape May county, Cumberland County, Gloucester county, Salem county, (DE) New Castle county, Kent county, Sussex county.
 We also have limited funding available for Families living in Fairfield County, CT, Westchester County, NY, Northern NJ for Families being treated at Hackensack Medical Center, and in Maryland for Families being treated at Sinai Hospital of Baltimore.

-Yes, our grant program is a one-time grant.
+Yes, our program is one-time financial assistance.
 If you have already received assistance from Bringing Hope Home, you may not reapply.